Axiic/Axiic/README.md

 - 👋 Hi, I’m @Axiic
+- 👋 I do develop in C#, JavaScript, Python, MySQL and LUA
 - 👀 I’m interested in Fullstack Developing
 - 🌱 I’m currently learning C++ and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on Discord Axiic#0001